All Episodes

 Thank you very much.

-I'm a very involved conservative, and so I was uh somehow mistakenly put on SEIU's robocalls and conference calls.
+I'm a very involved conservative, and so I was somehow mistakenly put on SEIU's robocalls and conference calls.

-And um this last call was very enlightening.
+And this last call was very enlightening.

 SEIU is changing the subject from Obama administration's scandals and his economic policies to active class warfare.

-And um You know what's crazy about these people?
+You know what's crazy about these people?

 What?

-You're talking these these are the people that marched on the Brooklyn Bridge over the weekend and so forth.
+These are the people that marched on the Brooklyn Bridge over the weekend and so forth.

 You know how stupid these people are?

-Incredibly these people are out here's here's well they're out marching for big government.
+They're out marching for big government.

 They are advocating for Obama's reelection.

-They are marching against Wall Street, who's in bed with Obama?
+They are marching against Wall Street.

 Wall Street.

-Right these people are tools.
+These people are tools.

 They are abject tools.